 This isn’t your typical CPD event - think of it as a chance to wind down at the end of the week, be part of meaningful conversations, and connect with like minded people in the community.

-At each event we’ll hear from three members of the community, sharing their experience as a person-centred therapist on topics that matter to them.
-This is the first in a series of events where anyone is welcome to put themselves forward to speak, building shared learning and connection.
+At each event we’ll hear from members of the community, sharing their experience as a person-centred therapist on topics that matter to them.

-Each talk will last around 20 minutes, followed by time for questions and an open discussion.
+Each talk will last around 20 minutes, followed by time for questions and an open discussion on our reflections and thoughts that have arisen during the talk.

 If you have thoughts or ideas for future workshops, please feel free to forward them to us at brightonpcc01@gmail.com